totaljs/messenger/readme.md

 });

-// You can register unlimited count of workflows with same name WORKFLOW('messenger.render', function(message) {
+// You can register event
+ON('messenger.render', function(message) {
     // message.message  - instance of retrieved message
     // message.html     - rendered HTML (can be modified)

     // Example:
     message.html = message.html.replace(/\,/g, ' --- ');
 });